 This form of investment is a category of cross-border investment associated with a resident in one economy having control or a significant degree of influence on the management of an enterprise that is resident in another economy.
-Ownership of 10 per cent or more of the ordinary existence of a direct investment relationship.
+Ownership of 10 per cent or more of the ordinary shares of voting stock is the criterion for determining the existence of a direct investment relationship.

-imperative as it will serve as a catalyst to economic growth and development.
+In the case of Nigeria, the demand for FDI has become imperative as it will serve as a catalyst to economic growth and development.